Last Updated on June 23, 2026 by Emma Fajcz | Published: February 14, 2020

 Maltby Street Market

-What you should try: Bahn Mi Nen, Vietnamese street food with some of the best pho around.
+What You Should Try: Vietnamese street food at Bahn Mi Nen, which serves some of the best pho around.

 Borough Market